ably/ably-ui/README.md

 #### Rails

-Because the gem directories are on the asset path (see [Importing ViewComponent (Rails) components)]() section), they will work with standard asset helpers.
+Because the gem directories are on the asset path (see [Importing ViewComponent (Rails) components)](#user-content-importing-viewcomponent-rails-components) section), they will work with standard asset helpers (ie. `asset_path`).

+### Accessibility

+An important part of ably-ui is ensuring the produced UI is accessible to as wide range of users as possible.
+All components should adhere to at least AA accessiblity standards.
+In most cases this can be accomplished by following a few simple rules:

+- use the correct [HTML elements](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML): anchors for navigation, buttons for interacting, lists for lists etc
+- test using a screen reader (for example [Voice Over on a Mac OSX with Web rotor](https://support.apple.com/en-gb/guide/voiceover/welcome/mac))
+- confirm designs have appropriate tap targets, contrast
+- use [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) where you reach the limits of what you can do with HTML
+- don't break the web platform (ie. don't break the behaviour of a back button, scrolling, in-page links etc)

 ## Development